EMBA Electives

 Future Proofing Brands

-In this course, you will learn how to build disruptive brands, that is, brands that redefine existing markets through the introduction of novel value propositions, customer segments, and technologies.
-You will engage with a range of actionable tools and methodologies that will enable you to develop disruptive brands in a systematic and comprehensive manner.
+In this course, you will learn how to build disruptive brands, those that redefine existing markets through novel value propositions, new customer segments, and emerging technologies.
+You will engage with a range of actionable tools and methodologies that enable you to develop and execute disruptive brand strategies in a systematic and comprehensive way.

 -